Krrish 3: Plot

 Kaal uses Rohit's bone marrow to cure his disability.
 Kaya saves Priya but is murdered by Kaal for her disloyalty.
-Kaal also murders Krrish.
+Kaal also severely injures Krrish.
 Rohit re-uses his failed dead tissues experiment to save Krishna.
-He transfers his powers to Krishna, killing himself.
-Krrish manages to kill Kaal using Rohit's solar experiment.
-Six months later, Priya names their newborn son, Rohit Mehra.
-The baby also seems to exhibit superpowers.
+However, the beam of light created by the experiment needs a filter in order to take effect on Krishna.
+Rohit stands in front of it, allowing only a portion of it to make contact with Krishna.
+This resurrects Krishna, killing Rohit in the process.